Rebel Wilson Shares Her Weight-Loss Goals For Her ‘Year Of Health’

 Even if you have to crawl towards your goals, keep going x it will be worth it.
 Try and give a little bit of effort each day…I know some days are frustrating as hell, you feel like giving up, you get annoyed at the lack of progress…but good things are coming your way ????what are your goals this year?
 I’ll be honest with you guys – with my “Year of Health” mission I’m trying to get to 75kg’s and career wise am trying to get one of my movies into production before the end of the year!
 Both of these things are requiring a daily effort and there’s constant set backs – but I’m working hard x

-Rebel elaborated on the concepts of frustration, exhaustion, and annoyance as they pertained to the process of healthy living and weight loss, but promised her audience that good things waited in store for those who could stick with it.
+Rebel elaborated on the concepts of frustration, exhaustion, and annoyance as they pertained to the process of reaching a goal, but promised her audience that good things waited in store for those who could keep focused and stick with it.
 Rebel suggested that “crawling” towards a goal is better than stopping altogether, gesturing towards an eventual payoff for all of the incremental progress.

 The actress admitted to several struggles throughout the process, a bit of wisdom that may have further resonated with her audience.
 However, she was adamant in saying she’s not going to let a little hard work get in the way of what she wants to achieve.

-The upload has received more than 240,000 likes and nearly than 2,400 comments so far, proving to be popular.
+The upload has received more than 240,000 likes and nearly than 2,400 comments so far, proving to be popular with her followers.

 “You are amazing, go for it,” one fan commented.

-The Inquisitr previously reported that in early January of this year, Rebel had deemed this her “Year of Health.”
-The actress stated that she was trying her best to make sure she drinks her recommended daily water intake, reduce the amount of junk food she eats, and limit the sugar in her diet.
+The Inquisitr previously reported that — in early January of this year — Rebel had deemed this her “Year of Health.”
+The actress stated she was trying her best to make sure she drinks her recommended daily water intake, reduce the amount of junk food she eats, and limit the sugar in her diet.

-Rebel Wilson’s personal trainer, Jono Castano Acero, previously told E!
-News that she’s been following a “personalized ATS (Acero Training Series) program” for weight loss, one also featuring a focus on high-intensity interval training (HIIT) circuits.
+Her personal trainer, Jono Castano Acero, previously told E!
+News that the actress been following a “personalized ATS (Acero Training Series) program” for weight loss, one also featuring a focus on high-intensity interval training (HIIT) circuits.